brodeau/gonzag/README.md

 ## What I do

-I interpolate, in space and time, the SSH (or any other 2D field) from a non-regular structured gridded domain of an OGCM onto a satellite track.
-The satellite track is provided as time-series of the form time(t), longitude(t), latitude(t), as usually found in along-track satellite data product.
+I interpolate, in space and time, the *sea surface height* (*aka* SSH, or any other 2D field) provided onto the horizontal non-regular gridded domain of an ocean GCM onto a satellite track.
+The satellite track is provided as time-series of the form *time(t), longitude(t), latitude(t)*, as usually found for along-track satellite data products.

 Both SSH `2D+time` data of the model and along track data of the satellite are provided as netCDF files (soon Zarr!) and must share a common time-period.